Govt Releases Rs275.6 Mln For Revenue Division Projects - UrduPoint

 The government released Rs30 million for construction of Model Customs Collectorate at Gwadar for which Rs200 million have been earmarked in the current PSDP.

-An amount of Rs7.317 million have been released for construction nof office building for Jhang Zone (Inland Revenue), Jhang out of its total allocations of Rs36.585 million.
+An amount of Rs7.317 million have been released for construction of office building for Jhang Zone (Inland Revenue), Jhang out of its total allocations of Rs36.585 million.

-The government also released Rs4 million for construction of Zonal Office (IR) at Kohat, Rs4.976 million for construction of Tax Office at DI Khan, Rs4 million for PC-II design consultancy services for Additional offices of RTO Rawalpindi, Sahiwal and Bahawalpur.
+The government also released Rs four million for construction of Zonal Office (IR) at Kohat, Rs 4.976 million for construction of Tax Office at DI Khan, Rs4 million for PC-II design consultancy services for Additional offices of RTO Rawalpindi, Sahiwal and Bahawalpur.